AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 ## Calendar

 If we setup your Email, we’ll be able to make sure the connected Calendar service is subscribed to your AppointmentGuru calendar.
+[Send us an email](mailto:support@appointmentguru.co) with your request.

 *Price: Free.*